Behind Oracle Corporation's 52-Week Range: Uncovering Opportunities for Investors

 52-week price history of ORCL Stock

-Studying a stock’s 52-week price history, which includes both low and high prices, can help gauge its current status and potential future performance.
-Oracle Corporation’s current trading price is -6.78% away from its 52-week high, while its distance from the 52-week low is 95.61%.
-The stock’s price range during the 52-week period has remained between $60.78 and $127.54.
-In the Technology sector, the company’s shares saw a trading volume of around 6.73 million for the day, which was evidently lower than the average daily volume of 10.25 million over the past three months.
+A stock’s 52-week high and low prices can reveal much about its current status and future trajectory.
+Oracle Corporation’s current trading price is -7.75% away from its 52-week high, while its distance from the 52-week low is 93.57%.
+The stock’s price range during this period has spanned from $60.78 to $127.54.
+In the Technology sector, the Oracle Corporation’s shares surpassed a trading volume of approximately 9.15 million for the day, which was noticeably lower compared to the average daily volume of 9.10.46 million over the past three months.

 Market Capitalization and Financial Performance: An In-Depth Look